Pavel Tchelitchew: Hide-and-Seek

+Hide-and-Seek 6' 6 1/2" x 7' 3/4" (199.3 x 215.3 cm) is in the collection of the Museum of Modern Art (MoMA) in New York City).

+The painting measures 6' 6 1/2" x 7' 3/4" (199.3 x 215.3 cm) and was painted between June 1940 and June 1942.
+It was acquired shortly after its completion by MoMA.
+Tchelitchew was given a retrospective of his work at MoMA in 1942.

+Hide and Seek was completed by Tchelitchew in 1942, but he had been working on variations on its imagery since about 1934.

+A phenomenon seen in Hide and Seek is that of the "simultaneous image", in which a degree of ambiguity exists between various components of the composition.
+This is not unique to Hide and Seek.
+Related phenomena are seen in the work of other artists, for instance Giuseppe Arcimboldo.

 Personal life

 Tchelitchew became a United States citizen in 1952, but lived mainly in Italy from 1949.

 Tchelitchew was openly homosexual.
 He met the American pianist Allen Tanner in Berlin in the 1920s and the two men became lovers, moving to Paris together to pursue their artistic careers.
 In 1934, he left Tanner for the poet Charles Henri Ford.
 Ford and Tchelitchew had met shortly after Ford's arrival in Paris in 1933 to publish The Young and Evil.